fanglingsu/vimb/commands.md

 ## hints

+The hinting is the way to do what you would do with the mouse in common mouse-driven browsers.
+Open url, yank uri, save page and so on.
+If the hinting is started, the relevant elements on the page will be marked by numbered labels.
+Hints can be selected by using <tab> or <ctrl-tab>, by typing the number of the label, or filtering the elements by some text that is part of the hinted element (like url, link text, button label) and any combination of this methods.
+If <enter> is pressed, the current active hint will be fired.
+If only one possible hint remains, this will be fired automatically.

+Syntax: `:hint-{TYPE} [QUERY]`

+If QUERY is given, this is used to filter hints contents initially.
+Note that the QUERY can only be used to filter the hints by their content and not by their numeric hint label.
+On the other hand QUERY is the only way to match hints with numeric content.

-hint-link [PREFIX], hint-link-new [PREFIX]
+hint-link [QUERY], hint-link-new [QUERY]
 : Start hinting to open link into current or new window.

-If PREFIX is given, print this into the inputbox, default `.` and `,`.
+hint-input-open [QUERY], hint-input-tabopen [QUERY]

-hint-input-open [PREFIX], hint-input-tabopen [PREFIX] : Start hinting to fill the inputbox with `:open {hintedLinkUrl}` or `:tabopen {hintedLinkUrl}`.
-If PREFIX is given, print this into the inputbox, default `;o` and `;t`.
+: Start hinting to fill the inputbox with `:open {hintedLinkUrl}` or `:tabopen {hintedLinkUrl}`.

-hint-yank [PREFIX]
+hint-yank [QUERY]
 : Start hinting to yank the hinted link url into the primary and secondary clipboard.

-If PREFIX is given, print this into the inputbox, default `;y`.
+hint-image-open [QUERY], hint-image-tabopen [QUERY]

-hint-image-open [PREFIX], hint-image-tabopen [PREFIX] : Start hinting to open images into current or new window.
-If PREFIX is given, print this into the inputbox, default `;i` and `;I`.
+: Start hinting to open images into current or new window.

-hint-editor [PREFIX]
+hint-editor [QUERY]
 : Start hinting to open inputboxes or textareas with external editor.
-If PREFIX is given, print this into the inputbox, default `;e`.

-hint-save [PREFIX]
+hint-save [QUERY]
 : Start hinting to download hinted links into configured download directory.
-  If PREFIX is given, print this into the inputbox, default `;s`.

 next, n
 prev, p